gbv/paia/paia.md

     }
     ~~~~

-    See [document services in RDF] for a mapping in RDF.
+    See [documents in RDF] for a mapping in RDF.

 # PAIA core